meinsword/CB_GEOG101Project/README.md

-# Jamaica, Queens: Is the Southside Gentrifying?
+# Ethnic Replacement: Is the Southside Gentrifying?
-## Alternate Title: Ethnic Replacement?
-Jamaica, Queens
 ### By Cassie Borra

+(note: due to file size limits, census data is not included in this repo.
+All other data used is included, including capital planning data.
+For census block data and demographic change data, see NYCDCP's datasets [here](https://www.nyc.gov/content/planning/pages/resources#datasets)

 Introduction